 There are no required vaccinations and no hassles entering the borders by land or by air.

 The biggest health risk in Sri Lanka is probably food poisoning and traveller’s diarrhea.
 There is a risk of Dengue Fever.
 Sleep under a mosquito net and wear repellent.
-The risk of malaria is low in some parts of northern Sri Lanka so anti-malarial pills really aren’t necessary and not worth it due to the side effects of the pills (even the good ones).
-We would suggest packing a medical kit that includes some antibiotics for traveller’s diarrhea, Peptol Bismol for upset stomachs and Tylenol for hangover headaches.
+As of 2016, Sri Lanka has been listed as malaria free.
+We would suggest packing a medical kit that includes some antibiotics for traveller’s diarrhea, Peptol Bismol for upset stomachs and Paracetamol for hangover headaches, and fever.
 Be sure that all medications are in their original marked containers to avoid problems with immigration officials.

-More and more tourist restaurants and hotels are offering free wi-fi or wired internet in Sri Lanka.
-The internet can be painfully slow outside of Colombo, but it should be sufficient to check emails.
+Many tourist restaurants and hotels offer free wi-fi in Sri Lanka.
+The internet can be slow in rural areas, but it should be sufficient to check emails.

 When Is The Best Time To Visit Sri Lanka?